brandur/sorg/content/drafts/live-reload.md

 ```

 And all of this for one save!
 What could possibly be going
-on here?
+on?
 Well, various editors perform some non-intuitive
 gymnastics to help protect against edge failures.
 What
 we're seeing here is a Vim concept called a "backup file"
-that's created to protect against the possibility that
+that exists to protect against the possibility that writing
-writing a change fails midway and leaves a user with lost
+a change to a file fails midway and leaves a user with lost
 data [1].
 Here's Vim's full procedure in saving a file:

 1. Test to see if the editor is allowed to create files in
-   the target directory by creating a file named
+   the target directory by creating a file named `4913`.
-   (somewhat arbitrarily) `4913`.
+   The naming was chosen arbitrarily, but also to minimize
+   the likelihood of a collision with a real file.

 2. Move the original file (`hello.md`) to the backup file,
    suffixed by a tilde (`hello.md~`).